 Not only will this keep them calm during the chaos of everyday life, but they will look to you as an example of how to react when the going gets tough.
 Modelling resilience, vulnerability and bravery when we feel tested is immensely beneficial to our little ones.

-And science seems to agree - initial studies showing clear neurological reasons for avoiding negative language.
+And science seems to agree - initial studies show clear reasons for avoiding negative language.
 When you hear the word NO, your fight, flight or freeze response is activated and children (and adults) will most likely react with their gut instinct - anger.

 Here are five steps to becoming a parent who uses more positive language: